AwesomeCICD/ceratf-deployment-monorepo/README.md

 ## Goals of CERA
-Focusing our talented Solutions Engineering team's effort on supporting CircleCI's Enterprise Reference Architecture, the goals are as follows:
+Focusing our talented Field Engineering team's effort on supporting CircleCI's Enterprise Reference Architecture, the goals are as follows:

 - Have an effective environment to showcase CircleCI's enterprise level features
 - Show off more complex use cases of CircleCI's platform